adamgarza/adamgarza.github.io/index.md

 ---
 <br />
 <a id="experience"></a>
-## 5. Overall Experiance
+## 5. Overall Experience
 Prior to my participation in Google Summer of Code 2018, I had no experience with and in some cases have never heard of the platforms, programs or concepts used in Open Source Development.
-Things like Markdown, HUGO platform, Git and Github, and colaborative development were all forgien to me.
-Knowing that I might struggle throughout much of this summer program, I chose to dive into it... as an effort to breakout of my comfort zone and force myself to quickly learn and adapt.
+Things like Markdown, HUGO platform, Git and Github, and collaborative development were all foreign to me.
+Knowing that I might struggle throughout much of this summer program, I chose to dive into it... as an effort to breakout of my comfort zone and commit myself to learn and adapt.

+The first few weeks of communicating and interacting with the managers, developers and collaborators of OpenCensus was intimidating for me, to say the least.
+But as I continued moving forward in the program - within my contact with everyone at OpenCensus, I never felt uncomfortable asking questions or explanations.

+My overall experience participating in the Google Summer of Code 2018 on OpenCensus was one of learning.
+GSoC has allowed me to strengthen the following skills:
+* Communication - specifically the ability to write and speak effectively and professionally
+* Collaboration
+* Time Management
+* Adaptability
+* Critical Thinking
+* Research and Analysis
+* Initiative

 <br />